 "It's a race against time as Darius must accelerate his plan to stop the asteroid before the Pentagon shuts him down.
 Also, Grace has to make difficult decisions that could have life or death consequences for millions of people, and Liam and Jillian reunite under surprising circumstances."

-On this day in 1951, the SciFi/Radio drama Dimension X aired "Courtesy."
-This served as the program's forty-first episode, and here's the plot summary as detailed by The Oldtime Radio Review:
+On this day in 1951 (in the U.S.), the SciFi/Radio drama Dimension X aired "Courtesy."
+Officially, this served as the program's forty-first episode, and here's the plot summary as detailed by The Oldtime Radio Review:

 "When the members of an Earth expedition on an alien planet are faced with a deadly plague their only hope for a cure lies with the planet's indigenous inhabitants.
 Based on a short story first published in Astounding Science Fiction magazine, in August 1951; and later in Clifford D. Simak's short-story collection The Autumn Land and Other Stories, in 1990."